-Proposal 1: To elect three directors to serve as Class I directors for a three-year term.

-Proposal 2: To consider and vote upon the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2019.
+- Proposal 1: To elect two directors to serve as Class II directors for a three-year term to expire at the 2023 annual meeting of stockholders. - Proposal 2: To consider and vote upon the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2020.